Creating a Structure and Accessing Data in visual basic 2005

 If Qty < 10 Then

-After we declare a structure, we can create the objects of the structure.
-The objects of a structure enables us to access the members of a structure by using the dot notation.
+After we declare, we can create the objects.
+The objects enables us to access the members by using the dot notation.

 Dim inv1 As stock_details

-In the above example, inv1 is a structure type variable and Inv_No, Inv_Date, ItemName and Qty are the members of the structure type variable.
+In the above example, inv1 is a type variable and Inv_No, Inv_Date, ItemName and Qty are the members of the type variable.

-You can access a member variable to validate the data stores in the members of a structure in the following manner:
+You can access a member variable to validate the data stores in the members in the following manner:

 If inv1.InvNo= " " Then